eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/e-rr-pseudonyms-including-user-authentication-mechanism.md

 - Sectoral Linkable Pseudonymous Authentication (Use Case D).

 The use cases differ i.a. depending on the desired level of privacy protection and unlinkability:
-- unlinkability accross RPs,
+- unlinkability across RPs,
-- unlinkability accross sectors (linkability inside a sector),
+- unlinkability across sectors (linkability inside a sector),
-- unlinkability accross transactions,
+- unlinkability across transactions,
 - unlinkability from issuers,
 - unlinkability from infrastructure players (eg. revocation status service providers, intermediaries).